GLab/glab.github.io/manuals/dev/api_tutorial/introduction.md

 * `elements` is a list of element IDs, we will discuss these later.
 * `name` is the topology's display name.
 Note that this is not a unique identifier of your topology.
 * `state_max` shows the maximum state of your elements (created < prepared < started)
 * `_initialized` is the editor's way to store whether the initialization window (the one that is shown when creating a topology) has to be shown.
-Again, not that this is client data that has no effect on the functionality behind the API).
+Again, note that this is client data that has no effect on the functionality behind the API).
 * `site` is the site setting in the topology's configuration window.
 * `connections` is a list of connection IDs.
 We will examine this later.
 * `timeout` is the topology timeout date.
 It is a Unix timestamp.